qexat/garnet/doc/syntax.md

 Broad syntax thoughts, yanked from parser

  * Everything is an expression
- * Go for Lua-style preference of keywords rather than punctuation
+ * Lua-style preference of keywords rather than punctuation
- * But don't go ham sacrificing familiarity for How It Should Be
+ * Don't go ham sacrificing familiarity for How It Should Be

 So essentially Rust-like syntax, but:

  * Keyword-delimited blocks instead of curly braces
  * and/or/not keywords for logical operators instead of ||, && etc
- * Keep | and & and ~ for binary operations
+ * Keep | and & and ~ for bit operations for now
  * Make sure trailing commas are always allowed
  * [] or maybe () instead of <> for generics
  * {} instead of () for tuples, that should keep things unambiguous